SeanLuis/eip-draft/README.md

 ### Core Contract Implementation

-[SolvencyProof.sol](https://github.com/SeanLuis/erc-7893/blob/main/assets/erc-7893/contracts/SolvencyProof/SolvencyProof.sol) provides a complete implementation of the `ISolvencyProof` interface with:
+The reference implementation (`SolvencyProof.sol`) provides a complete implementation of the `ISolvencyProof` interface with:

 - Full asset and liability tracking functionality
 - Configurable risk thresholds with alert mechanisms